renaudjenny/MixTeam/README.md

 MixTeam will help you organise your boardgames or team sport match.

-* 🎳 Add Teams with different logo and colours (Red Koala 🐨, Blue Panda 🐼, etc.)
+* 🎳 Add Teams with different mascots and colours (Strawberry Koala 🍓🐨, Bluejeans Panda 👖🐼, etc.)
-* 🤾‍♀️ Add Players, you can even choose their avatar among some iconic pop culture characters
+* 🤾‍♀️ Add Players, you can even choose their avatar among some cute illustrations
 * 🎲 Tap on the 🔀 **Mix Team** button, and Players will randomly put into teams
+* 🗒️ Needs to keep track of scores?
+There is a built in scores board
+* 📈 See the score progress between each rounds
 * ⚽️ Simply as that, now just enjoy your game!

 ## Screenshots